iModeljs-meets-AzureDT/windfarm-iot/windfarm-extension/README.md

-# Explanation of the iTwin Viewer
+# Explanation of the Windfarm Extension

 ![Dataflow Diagram](../images/Extension.png)